lakejs/lake-docs/guide/index.md

 ## Downloading Lake using npm

-Lake is registered as a package on npm.
-You can install the latest version of Lake with the following npm command:
+Lake is registered as a package on npm, you can install the latest version with the following npm command:

 ```bash
 npm install lakelib